Ex-cops charged in Floyd death want separation from Chauvin

 The requests to separate the trials were filed with several other routine requests on Tuesday.

-Bob Paule, an attorney for Thao, said he also wanted his client’s trial separated from Chauvin’s, but his filing suggests he wants to separate Thao’s trial altogether, saying, “The jury will have insurmountable difficulty distinguishing the alleged acts of each defendant from the alleged acts of his co-defendants.”
+Bob Paule, an attorney for Thao, suggested in his filing that he wants Thao to be tried apart from all of his co-defendants, including Chauvin.
+While his filing mentions only Chauvin by name, it says: “The jury will have insurmountable difficulty distinguishing the alleged acts of each defendant from the alleged acts of his co-defendants.”

 Paule said Thao’s Fifth Amendment right to not incriminate himself would be in jeopardy if the trials were held together.